 Primarily built to allow international workers and immigrants to send money to family, friends, and relatives back home, Remitly supports payments from 17 different sending countries to over 100 receiving countries around the globe.

-Monese is a digital bank that you can use on your smartphone and is focused around quickly setting up an account while they provide free transfers internationally.
-At the moment, you can use Monese in 31 countries in the EEA.
+Monese is a digital bank that you can use on your smartphone and is focused on quickly setting up an account while providing free transfers internationally.
+At the moment, you can use Monese in almost all countries in the EEA.

 A popular digital bank based in Germany.
 N26 is available in 22 European countries and the US.